cwarden45/Bastu_Cat_Genome/README.md

 Results returned on 7/6/2021

+On 7/9/2021, the company indicated that they use a custom Illuminm Infinium XT genotyping chip to generate the data.
+They said they do not currently return raw data and there is no timeline about when that may be offered, but they hope to do so in the future.

 **PetQCheck by Purina (gut microbiome test, list price of $99.00, purchase price for me was $79.00, includes free shipping, Order PQCBP1863)**:

 I purchased a 2nd test (to check changes over time) on 7/10/2021.